alexander-rusiecki/MERN-playground/README.md

 # MERN-stack playground

-This is a fullstack playground app for testing all types of technologies
+This is a fullstack playground CRUD app for testing all types of technologies

 ## Server is using [this](https://github.com/alexander-rusiecki/dog-api) repository